EVerest/everest-core/docs/source/explanation/linux-yocto/building-yocto.rst

 *meta-everest* as an example and refer to the Yocto documentation:

 https://docs.yoctoproject.org/dev/dev-manual/layers.html

+You can find *meta-everest* in a subdirectory of everest-core:
+*everest-core/yocto/<yocto-release>/meta-everest*

+Currently this includes support for the yocto *scarthgap* release.
+Support for the older *kirkstone* release can be found at:

 https://github.com/EVerest/meta-everest

 Then - in case you have not done it yet - create a custom image file